South Bank, York: Facilities

-Located near the factory is York Racecourse, which forms part of the larger Knavesmire.
-There is an Athletics Club, the Knavesmire Harriers, who train in this area.
-South Bank is also the location of Rowntree Park, which is situated near the River Ouse.
-The Millennium Bridge, which links South Bank to Fishergate and Fulford on the other side of the river, was completed in 2001 at a cost of £4.2 million.

 Knavesmire Primary School opened in 1914 and is the main primary school in the area.
 Millthorpe School was formerly a specialist language college and converted to academy status in April 2016.

 The main Catholic secondary school in the area (and in York as a whole) is the "outstanding" All Saints RC School which also houses the only Sixth Form in the area.
 It has two sites, the upper site (which is host to years 10-13) is located between Tadcaster Road, Albemarle Road, Scarcroft Hill and Scarcroft Road.

 The parish church is St Chad's Church, designed by Walter Brierley.
+Southlands Methodist Church is located on Bishopthorpe Road and was designed by Charles Bell.

 St Chad's Greys is the local Scout Group.
 It was formed in 1926 and is one of the largest groups in York and one of only three groups in North Yorkshire which have a Scout Band.